 - Kennett Symphony values its position as an equitable and inclusive organization and welcomes submissions from composers of all backgrounds and stages of creative life.

-- Applicants must presently reside in Pennsylvania, New York State, Massachusetts, New Jersey, Delaware, Maryland, District of Columbia, Connecticut, New Hampshire, Rhode Island or Vermont.
+- Applicants must presently reside in Pennsylvania, New York State, Massachusetts, New Jersey, Delaware, Maryland, District of Columbia, Connecticut, New Hampshire, Rhode Island, Vermont or Maine.

 - Submitted work may not have received a performance or a reading by a professional orchestra.

 - Work should be 6 – 12 minutes in length.

 - Instrumentation must not exceed: 2 fl [1.2/pic] , 2 ob [ 1.2/eh], 2 cl [1.2/bcl], 2 bsn [1.2/cbn], 4 hn, 2 tp, 3 trombones, 1 tuba timp +3, pf/cel, str.
 Works for strings only will also be accepted.

 - One computer-generated score in PDF format

 - A unexpiring web link to an audio file of the work, either a live performance or MIDI tracks rendered to audio.
 (SoundCloud, A private link YouTube, Google Drive, or Dropbox)

 - A brief bio (200 word maximum)